Homestay with a Local Midwife

 5. $150/week for room and board to be paid to the Traditional Midwives at the beginning of the month or the week.

-*This is an independent study and does not offer clinical supervision.
-MFM’s role is to review and appropriately match applicants with available placements.
+*This was an independent study and does not offer clinical supervision.
+MFM’s role was to review and appropriately match applicants with available placements.

 For further information and some frequently asked questions click HERE